 2.4.
 Immunomodulatory Properties of UC-MSCs after Incubation with EV-Depleted Medias

 After confirming that the UC-MSCs were affected by the media composition for the purpose of EV harvest, we sought to explore whether their immunomodulatory properties were similarly influenced.
 To explore this, we evaluated their ability to produce IDO protein upon IFN-γ stimulation and their suppression of activated peripheral blood mononuclear cell (PBMC) proliferation [28,29].
-Here, all donors displayed no IDO positivity without IFN-γ stimulation (data not shown).
+Here, all donors displayed no IDO positivity without IFN-γ stimulation.
 Yet, once stimulated under each of the media compositions for 48 h, there was a significant increase in the IDO presence in the cells, which was significantly higher in the FBS and dUC-FBS media when compared to the UF-FBS and serum-free media (Figure 4A).
 This seemed to correlate with their ability to suppress PBMC proliferation (Figure 4C), a phenomenon shown to be independent of the influence of slower growth, as assessed by comparing the amount of ATP from UC-MSCs (see Appendix A, Figure A1).
 Again, there was evidence of donor variation, and Donor 2 was observed to be less influenced by the decreasing FBS supplementation (Figure 4B,D).